 So I added further, “Yes, I’d used wholesale prices 2 weeks ago to compare against forex wholesale prices of today.
 It’s within a 1% variation.”

 He then explained that banks could charge more on their end resulting in a higher fee.
-This didn’t seen like a valid explanation to me because I would be charged by bank whether I opt for same-day payment or Pay Later option.
+This didn’t seem like a valid explanation to me because I would be charged by bank whether I opt for same-day payment or Pay Later option.
 In either case, banks need to earn – so this is a constant to me.

 “Do you mean the bank would charge me less if I’d chosen the “Pay Now” option?”